 Make sure your cloud archiver contains functionalities such as advanced search, which is designed for complex queries and pinpointing data in terabytes.

 4. Ability to ingest legacy email

-A vast majority have already owned a solution and are now moving to a third-generation cloud archiving system that can guarantee cost-effectiveness and a better performance.
+A vast majority have already owned a solution and are now moving to a fourth-generation cloud archiving system that can guarantee cost-effectiveness and better performance.